LEMUR: Learned Multi-Vector Retrieval: Background

-i.e., as the fraction of the $k$ most similar documents correctly identified, and the efficiency is typically measured by query latency or by queries per second (QPS) \citep{li2019approximate,aumuller2020ann,jaasaari2025vibe}.
+This is the fraction of the $k$ most similar documents correctly identified.
+Efficiency is typically measured by query latency or by queries per second (QPS)~\citep{li2019approximate, aumuller2020ann, jaasaari2025vibe}.

-\subsection{Multi-vector similarity search}
+\subsection{Multi-Vector Similarity Search}

-Compared to single-vector similarity measures, computing the MaxSim similarity is much more computationally intensive, since it requires evaluating the inner products between each pair of query embeddings and document embeddings.
+Compared to single-vector similarity measures, computing the MaxSim similarity is much more computationally expensive, since it requires evaluating the inner products between every query embedding and every document embedding.
 This makes \emph{multi-vector similarity search} an even more performance-critical component in multi-vector retrieval.
 In multi-vector similarity search, the task is to approximate